The Wild Mind – Part XII

 The Illuminati

 Actually, very little is known about the Illuminati, founded by Adam Weishaupt (1748–1830).
 The record shows it only existed for nine years.
-Its short life and sudden disappearance is taken to mean, by some conspiracy theorists, and it is just a theory, that it went deep underground.
+Its short life and sudden disappearance is taken to mean, by some investigators, that it went deep underground.
 But what was it?

-Apparently, Weishaupt entertained a far more aggressive program to achieve social and religious tolerance, political egalitarianism, and universal brotherhood.
-I don’t know if he thought Masonry was too sedate, too conservative, or too “slow.”
-Basically, he seems to have been a radical, and such types universally see everything in terms of an emergency, so they are obsessed with speed and “getting things done!”
-All plans rush, rush, which makes them necessarily authoritarian, which is not a Masonic trait.
-He recruited Masons and infiltrated various lodges with his assertive ideology but was eventually shut down in 1784, probably precisely because he was so impatient.
+Apparently, Weishaupt entertained a far more aggressive program to achieve social and religious tolerance, political egalitarianism, and universal brotherhood; primarily he concocted a proto-socialist program (uh-oh).
+Basically, he seems to have been a radical, which makes him necessarily authoritarian, which is not an original Masonic trait.
+He recruited Masons and infiltrated various lodges with his assertive ideology but was eventually shut down in 1784, probably precisely because he was so disruptive.
 In fact, he made so many waves that he got shut down by the Bavarian government, and that, per the record, was that.

-One thing is for sure: Weishaupt got the archaic terms “illumined” and “illuminated,” which mean “enlightened” (from illūminātus, “light up,” “brighten”) back into the lexicon.
-This is why the term keeps popping up, along with the fact that other movements, such as New Age, have adopted it.
-To illuminate is, of course, to give someone spiritual knowledge or insight, but as often as not, it’s just a word that gets thrown around because it’s provocative.
+One thing is for sure: Weishaupt got the archaic terms “illumined” and “illuminated,” which mean “enlightened” (from illūminātus, “light up,” “brighten”), back into the lexicon.
+This explains why the term keeps popping up and is being adopted by other movements like the New Age.
+To illuminate is, of course, to give someone spiritual knowledge or insight.
+Perhaps not so much for our pal Adam.

 Occultists